Chill-Astro/MsixCertImportTool/README.md

 <h1 align="center">MsixCertImportTool v1.1</h1>
 MsixCertImportTool is a Simple Command-Line App designed to import .cer files to the Trusted Root Certification Authourities Store in Windows in a few keystrokes!
 This speeds up the process of certificate importing for Self-Signed Msix Packages on Windows and it is very helpful to non tech-savvy users.

+### WARNING! ⚠️ :

+This is the original version of MsixCertImportTool!
+Don't trust Counterfeit Versions!
+Importing random certificates is dangerous!
+Please proceed with care!
+Also I am no contributor!

 ## Key Features :

 - Extemely Lightweight [It's a Terminal-based App]. ✅